 Well known for its cultural heritage and the diversity of its landscapes, the UK is one of the most popular European tourist destinations.
 Come and discover the industrial charm of the cities in Northern England, but also the beautiful natural reserves of Wales and their love for the oval ball!
 You will be tempted by the Scottish distilleries as well as the various castles on the island.
 With a wide choice of vehicles, visiting the UK has never been simpler than with Yescapa.
-Choose your motorhome or converted van, the dates of your trip and set off to taste some fish & chips and the tastiest cakes of your life!
+Choose your RV or conversion van, the dates of your trip and set off to taste some fish & chips and the tastiest cakes of your life!

 As an iconic and unmissable destination, the city of London is famous for its cultural diversity and its iconic monuments.
 Go from Big Ben to the Tower of London while passing by the British Museum and the wax figures in Madame Tussaud's, the attractions are in league of their own and will not leave you feeling indifferent.
 If you're looking for a more secluded place, discover the treasures hidden in the city while taking a walk along the border of the Thames or in the passageways of Camden Town.
 Soak up the centuries of cultural mixing in Little Venice and the tranquility of its barges, or the atmosphere in Soho, a district which has long been a popular place among the Beatnik generation.

 Looking for more calm and tranquility?
-By travelling around Kent by motorhome, you can discover the green countryside scattered with many camping areas.
+By travelling around Kent by RV, you can discover the green countryside scattered with many camping areas.
 Easily accessible from London in less than an hour's drive, Kent is nicknamed 'The garden of England' due to the large woody expanses and it is known as the sunniest region of the UK.
 Make the most of the large open spaces by visiting the towns of the surrounding area with their wooden houses or the impressive medieval castles, especially the castles of Rochester and Dover.

 The biggest Scottish metropole is famous for its friendly locals, its imposing buildings and its green passages that surround the city.
 However, not many people know that the city is considered as the curry capital of the UK, where you can taste Glasgow's many cultural dishes!
 Take a detour to the restaurants and bars on Ashton Lane, a legendary street in the city centre on which you can taste on of Glasgow's delicious recipes.
 You will also have the chance to marvel at the the city's majestic cathedral or relax in Kelvingrove Park.
 We recommend that arty types take a detour by Kelvingrove Art Centre or the Glasgow School of Art and its astonishing exhibitions.
 However, what would be a visit to Glasgow without a stroll through the heart of the most prestigious Scottish distilleries?
 Go and discover the secrets of Glncoyne or Auchentoshan manufacturing on an informative visit around a dozen miles out of the centre of Glasgow.